elgopher/pixiq/docs/architecture.md

 > Because we haven't had time to do it yet.
 If something is really important for you then propably it is time to submit an  [Issue](https://github.com/jacekolszak/pixiq/issues) or maybe even make a change by submitting a [Pull Request](https://github.com/jacekolszak/pixiq/pulls).
-The `opengl.OpenGL` struct does not need to implement any abstractions for opening windows, therefore it might be extended freely.
+The `glfw.OpenGL` struct does not need to implement any abstractions for opening windows, therefore it might be extended freely.